Best Massage Chairs Under $5,000

 Kyota Genki M380

 The Genki M380 is confirmed for buyers up to 6'5" and 330 lbs, the highest capacity in this price range with a Plus Size Confirmed designation.
 L-track covers the glutes and thighs.
-A Wirecutter Top Pick for 2024.
-At $2,999, it is the most affordable chair in the catalog with a high-capacity verification.
+It is the most affordable chair in the catalog with a high-capacity verification.
 For buyers whose dimensions exceed what the Admiral II can confirm, this is the pick.

 Panasonic MAF1

-The Panasonic MAF1 is the S-track specialist in this range at $5,999, just above the $5,000 ceiling.
+The Panasonic MAF1 is the S-track specialist in this range, priced just above this page's ceiling.
 S-track focuses the entire roller path on the neck and upper back.
 4D rollers, infrared-heated massage heads, confirmed 4'8" to 6'2" and 264 lbs, space-saving recline.
 Note: no zero gravity.
 For buyers whose pain is strictly in the cervical and thoracic spine, an S-track at this price delivers more focused technique than an SL-track covering the full spine at similar cost.

 Titan Pro-Vigor 4D

-The Titan Pro-Vigor 4D is a 4D SL-track chair at $5,999, just above the $5,000 ceiling.
+The Titan Pro-Vigor 4D is a 4D SL-track chair priced just above this page's ceiling.
 It is the most affordable 4D SL-track option in the catalog.
 4D rollers vary speed and depth within each stroke, a step beyond the fixed-depth 3D mechanisms in the mid-tier.
 Two-stage zero gravity, heated rollers, calf and foot massage, full-body stretch, body scanning, space-saving 3.9-inch wall clearance.
 Confirmed 5'0" to 6'2", 260 lbs.

 ★★★★★ 4.7 · 38 reviews at titanchair.com